w3ctag/design-reviews/.github/ISSUE_TEMPLATE/005-early-design-review.md

 In particular:
 * if anything links to a URL which requires authentication (e.g. Google document), please make sure anyone with the link can access the document.
 We would prefer public documents though, since we work in the open.

-¹ For background, see our [explanation of how to write a good explainer](https://tag.w3.org/explainers/).
+¹ An explainer must address user needs and contain examples of use.
+See our [explanation of how to write a good explainer](https://tag.w3.org/explainers/).
 We recommend the explainer to be in [Markdown](https://github.github.com/gfm/).

 ² Even for early-stage ideas, a Security and Privacy questionnaire helps us understand potential security and privacy issues and mitigations for your design, and can save us asking redundant questions.
 See https://www.w3.org/TR/security-privacy-questionnaire/.

+³ This includes items on [Chrome Status](https://chromestatus.com/roadmap), [Mozilla standards-positions](https://github.com/mozilla/standards-positions), and [WebKit standards-positions](https://github.com/WebKit/standards-positions).